 Pier Dickens ★ 3.9

-Pier Dickens has run an English style pub on Campo Santa Margherita since 2001, with the Ca' Foscari student square at the door, a long beer list, artisanal pizzas and a sidewalk crowd that holds the campo through the late hours.
+Pier Dickens has run an English style pub on Campo Santa Margherita since 2001, with the Ca' Foscari student square at the door, a long beer list.

 Tip: Campo Santa Margherita is the student bar square; Pier Dickens runs latest of the campo lineup.
 Pizza by the slice keeps the crowd until close.
 Cash speeds the bar.